nasa/openmct-build/PLUGIN_DEVELOPER_GUIDE.md

 Your plugin should be published as an npm package with a clear entry point that exports an install function.
 It is also good practice to include a peerDependencies field in your package.json to specify the version(s) of Open MCT your plugin is compatible with.

 mct-cli is compatible with UMD and ES6 modules.
+To specify that your plugin is an ES6 module, include a "type": "module" field in your package.json.
+The default type is "commonjs", but this can also be specified manually.

 ### Basic Plugin Package.json